phalcon/documentation/docs/storage.md

 !!! info "NOTE"

-    The adapter utilizes logic to store files in separate subdirectories based on the name of the key passed, thus avoiding the `too many files in one folder` limit present in Windows or Linux based systems.
+    The adapter utilizes logic to store files in separate subdirectories based on the name of the key passed, thus avoiding the `too many files in one folder` limit present in Windows or Linux-based systems.

 The following example demonstrates how to create a new `Stream` storage adapter, which will use the [Phalcon\Storage\Serializer\Json][storage-serializer-json] serializer and have a default lifetime of 7200.
 It will store the data in `/data/storage`.